TOP ＞ About Us ＞ Leadership ＞ Managing Directors

 He graduated from Ritsumeikan University, College of Law.

 Naonori Kimura’s activities include numerous advisory services such as corporate strategies including breakthroughs, strategy shifts and re-growth initiatives.
 He has advised clients on business management streamlining, structural reforms, financial strategy, new business development, M&A strategies, and cost competitiveness.
+He is currently Executive Director of IGPI (Shanghai) Ltd. and outside director of Molten Corporation and Sanden Holdings Corporation.
 Prior to IGPI, he launched a venture business, worked with NCR Japan and later at Towers Perrin and Arthur D. Little Japan.

 Prior to joining IGPI as a founding member, Hisataka Kodama worked for PricewaterhouseCoopers in Tokyo and in London, where he focused on business recovery and M&A advisory services.
 He left IGPI to be involved in establishing Nuclear Damage Compensation Facilitation Corporation (NDF), where he was responsible for special business plan development and its progress monitoring.